pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

---- We have skeletons for 3 tests, however these have not been implemented fully. ---
+--- We have skeletons for 3 tests, however these have not been implemented fully.
+The idea is to check the input (shape, exists) to ensure reproducible results.
+For the model the idea would be to check for correct hyperparameters instantiation. ---

 ### Question 8